Impact of Cosmic Filaments on Galaxy Morphological Evolution and Predictions of Early Cosmic Web Structure for Roman: Discussion

 \subsection{Testing predictions: caveats and observational limitations}

-In \S~\ref{sec:pred}, we presented the prospects for accurately mapping the early cosmic web with galaxy surveys with deep photometry and spectroscopy as would be enabled by Roman.
-The deepest emission line flux limits currently planned on the HLWAS would only be able to detect a very biased sample of massive and highly star-forming galaxies at $z=1$, which cannot accurately trace the filamentary structure.
+In \S~\ref{sec:pred}, we presented some prospects for accurately mapping the early cosmic web with galaxy surveys with deep photometry and spectroscopy as would be enabled by Roman.
+The deepest emission line flux limits currently planned for the HLWAS would only be able to detect a very biased sample of massive and highly star-forming galaxies at $z\!=\!1$, which cannot accurately trace the filamentary structure.
 By boosting the spectroscopic survey sensitivity, more representative tracer galaxy samples can be obtained.
 However, even the planned line flux limit of HLWAS-Deep is sufficient to identify most of the galaxy overdensities in the field.
-These specific regions can be spectroscopically followed up to reach $\sim$2.5 lower emission line flux limits, which represents a far more efficient and practically viable approach to map cosmic filaments than performing such observations over the entire HLWAS Deep or Ultra-deep fields.
-Generally, 2.5$\times$ deeper spectroscopy will enable a highly accurate and complete reconstruction of the $z=1$ cosmic web, but increasing this depth two-folds does not improve the reconstruction very much..
+These specific regions can be spectroscopically followed up to reach a few times lower emission line flux limits, which represents a far more efficient and practically viable approach to map cosmic filaments than performing such observations over the entire HLWAS Deep or Ultra-deep fields.
+Generally, 2.5$\times$ deeper spectroscopy will enable a highly accurate and complete reconstruction of the $z=1$ cosmic web, but increasing this depth two-fold does not significantly improve the reconstruction.
 Assuming that galaxy shapes and spins can be accurately measured, such deep surveys would be able to qualitatively recover the dependence of galaxy morphological properties on filament densities.

 We present a fairly idealized analysis of the ability of high-redshift galaxy surveys to reconstruct the cosmic web.
-We made several assumptions in this process (see Appendix~\ref{app:mock}) and these will have different degrees of impact on the final reconstructed structure and its correlation with galaxy morphologies.
+We made several assumptions in this process (see Appendix~\ref{app:mock}), and these will have different degrees of impact on the final reconstructed structure and its correlation with galaxy morphologies.
 Moreover, observational data is much more complex and uncertain to interpret than simulation snapshots.
-These factors all but ensure that our predictions should be interpreted as the most optimistic scenarios for high-$z$ cosmic web reconstruction from wide-field surveys on Roman and other state-of-the-art observatories.
-We discuss some the uncertainties in our results stemming from the assumptions we made (see Appendix~\ref{app:mock}).
+Accordingly, our predictions should be interpreted as the most optimistic scenarios for high-$z$ cosmic web reconstruction from wide-field surveys on Roman and other state-of-the-art observatories.
+We discuss some of the uncertainties in our results stemming from the assumptions we made.